knetikmedia/knetikcloud-dart-client/docs/InvoicesApi.md

 # **payInvoice**
 > payInvoice(id, request)

-Trigger payment of an invoice
+Pay an invoice using a saved payment method

 ### Example
 ```dart